Skip over main navigation

 3. Home visits

-Stage two of the adoption process
+Stage Two of the adoption process

-Stage two of the adoption process begins when you return your wish to proceed form to ARC Adoption.
+Stage Two of the adoption process begins when you return your wish to proceed form to ARC Adoption.

 The assessment work undertaken during this part of the process is documented on a Prospective Adopters Report (PAR) written by your adoption social worker.